Level dynamics and avoided level crossings in driven disordered quantum dots: Statistics of avoided level crossings

-We remark that although potential dependences can also arise, they always come up as $\lambda V_0/L^2$, which yields only a lower order contribution in comparison to the leading order of $\mathrm{O}(1)$, as discussions of the preceding sections indicated that no RMT-like states can be found for $V_0>L^2J$.\\ The numerical verifications of our statements can be seen in Fig.~\ref{GOELZ} for the GOE ensemble showing the agreement of the gap and slope statistics with the analytical formulas~\cite{WilkAvCrossStat,WilkSingSpectrum} and with the inset also displaying the disorder independence of the number and of the gap of the anticrossings for the potential model.
+The numerical verifications of our statements can be seen in Fig.~\ref{GOELZ} for the GOE ensemble showing the agreement of the gap and slope statistics with the analytical formulas~\cite{WilkAvCrossStat,WilkSingSpectrum} and with the inset also displaying the disorder independence of the number and of the gap of the anticrossings for the potential model.
 Moreover, in Fig.~\ref{GUSELZ} similar agreement is demonstrated for the LZ distributions in the case of the GUE and GSE ensembles with the insets verifying the size dependence of the number of the anticrossings for both models, the linear disorder strength scale of the number of the avoided crossings and the constant behavior of the gap for the on-site model.